Talking Dateline: True Crime, True Impact

 You're completely anonymous, wandering around, looking around the corner.

 Bill Hayter is a delightful guy.
-Yes, he is.
+He is.

 And

-we met one time when they filmed the occasion.
+we met one time and they filmed the occasion.

 And I was surprised by how shy he was and how sort of